arctern-io/arctern-bootcamp/shtruck_en/README.md

 <p>100 rows × 2 columns</p>
 </div>

-Draw the busiest first 100 roads on the map:
+Draw the top 100 busiest roads on the map:

 ```python
 KeplerGl(data={"on_roads": pd.DataFrame(data={'on_roads':sh_sorted_road.on_road.iloc[0:100].to_wkt()})})